Friday service design blog

 Core of the challenge

-Right now, users — both older adults and their family members — struggle because they don't have a clear overview of the process, the service, or the status of their cases.
+Right now, users — both older adults and their immediate family — struggle because they don't have a clear overview of the process, the service, or the status of their cases.
 The main issues we see are:

 • The application form on My Pages is too open-ended, which leads to incomplete applications.